MuViCo/MuViCo/documentation/https-setup.md

 - Incoming traffic no longer hits the EC2 public IP directly — it first passes through the ALB.
 - HTTPS traffic is handled at the ALB level; the backend only sees HTTP requests forwarded from the ALB.
-- Route 53 provides DNS routing from a custom domain (e.g. `muvico.fi`) to the ALB.
+- Route 53 provides DNS routing from a custom domain (e.g. `muvico.live`) to the ALB.
 - ACM issues and renews SSL certificates automatically — no manual management needed.

 ---

 ### What stays the same?

-- ECS containers and the ALB remain inside the **existing VPC**, in **public subnets**.
+- ECS containers and the ALB remain inside the existing Virtual Private Cloud (VPC) network, in public subnets.
-- The **Internet Gateway** continues to handle all inbound and outbound traffic.
+- The Internet Gateway (IGW) continues to handle all inbound and outbound traffic.
 - Outbound connections from the backend (e.g. to MongoDB Atlas, Firebase, or Amazon S3) remain unchanged.
-- Backend services still listen on port **8000 over plain HTTP** inside the VPC — only the entry point becomes HTTPS.
+- Backend services still listen on port 8000 over plain HTTP inside the VPC — only the entry point becomes HTTPS.

 ---